 Google has recently launched a new feature dubbed ‘Google Posts’.
 Accessed via the Google My Business app, the posts allow you to add an extra piece of content to the SERP which is obviously an extra benefit for SEO.

 Not exactly a blog post and not exactly a social media post, these Google Posts are seen as an excellent new way to bolster your local SEO efforts.
-They can be customised to highlight events your business may be having such as a sale or to capture potential new client details by bringing them to a sign up form.
+They can be customized to highlight events your business may be having such as a sale or to capture potential new client details by bringing them to a signup form.
 In tandem with this, as you can add pictures and links to them; they also add a nice visual element to your business listings online.
-Here I detail how to post a Google Post, some examples of what to include in your Google Post, the analytics and logistics surrounding them and I provide illustrated examples along the way.
+Here I detail how to post a Google Post, some examples of what to include in your Google Post, the analytics and logistics surrounding them, and I provide illustrated examples along the way.

 1. What is a Google Post?

 A Google Post is arguably a new SEO feature.
 Not exactly a blog post (as the post requires 100 – 300 words max whereas best practice for blog writing dictates a minimum of 300 words) and not exactly a social media post (as it is posted through the Google My Business app); Google Posts are instead a piece of content that appears directly on the search engine results page alongside your business listing.
 As part of your Google My Business listing, a preview of this post will appear on the right-hand side of the SERP (see image below).
 Those who see this can click/tap on it to see the full post and also if a link is included with the post they can click/tap on this to be taken to your business website.
 In this way, Google posts act as a hybrid between a paid Google AdWord ad (due to their assigned and prominent position on the search engine results page) and an organic blog post (due to the combination of images, text, and links used).
 This is a powerful combination online and it is something your business should get into the habit of using – no doubt your competitors will.